 The Karinga Lakes Project is being worked under DME Authorisation 0565-02 and the associated MMP.
-The MMP for 2014 field work covered only track clearing and the drilling of monitoring bores.
-DME referred this MMP to the NT EPA.

 NT WORKSAFE

 As part of an NT-wide move by Worksafe to improve its monitoring and inspections of exploration and mining projects, Worksafe required Rum Jungle Resources to redo its Safety Management System and update its Risk Management Plans for each project including Karinga.
 Consultants Switched on to Safety were engaged to completely update Rum Jungle Resources WHS&E. The most recent NT Worksafe inspection of the Karinga Lakes Project was conducted by Nigel Butler on 12-13/12/2013.